Financial Security and Financial Stability Aren’t Free

 Linette is a graphic example of a woman whose Cinderella beliefs set her up for a major fall.
 Sadly, she did not understand all the real choices that money presents.
 Nor did she realize her full powers as a woman.
 What will happen to Linette?
 Will she be able to balance her Wheel of Life?

 Maggie O’Neal, the twenty-ﬁve-year-old photographer’s assistant from New Orleans, offers a variation on the White Knight theme.
-She may lament her credit card debt, but she nevertheless spends every dollar she earns and refuses to save because, as she’s confided to close friends, she figures that, eventually, she’ll marry or live with a guy, and he’ll take care of her financially.
+She may lament her credit card debt, but she nevertheless spends every dollar she earns and refuses to save because, as she’s confined to close friends, she figures that, eventually, she’ll marry or live with a guy, and he’ll take care of her financially.

 Maggie has gone through her young adulthood surfing from one relationship to another.
 She lived with one man for six months.
 He paid the rent and all the household expenses, while she shopped for herself.
 When the magic of new love wore off, he ended the relationship and told Maggie she was fiscally irresponsible.
 He was right.
 She is.
 And her parents don’t help by constantly bailing her out.
 Interestingly, she had had no intention of attending my presentation because, she told me later, “That investment stuff is lame.”
 But she was so intrigued by what the other women were saying in the hot tub at the Ranch about caring for their futures that it tweaked her curiosity.

 Maggie is young and can extricate herself from the White Knight’s thrall.
 She can begin to nurture her spirit and learn about long-term financial well-being.
-If she doesn’t, she’s in danger not only of becoming destitute when she’s older, but also of trading her soul.
+If she doesn’t, she’s in danger not only of becoming destitute when she’s older but also of trading her soul.
 In the process, she will have lost two spokes on her Wheel of Life: the financial and the spiritual.

 Even Betty Scott, the San Francisco lawyer who comes across as fairly independent, is tainted by the White Knight.
 We discussed the syndrome one day and she smiled sheepishly and said, “Yep.
 There’s a small, deeply hidden part of me that still thinks the man of my dreams will take care of me for the rest of my life so I won’t have to.”
 Fortunately, Betty has sliced through the White Knight’s blue haze and made the first step toward personal financial control.